Cupid's Chokehold

 "Cupid's Chokehold" is a song by American rap rock band Gym Class Heroes, featuring the vocals of Patrick Stump of Fall Out Boy.
-The song relies heavily on the music and chorus from Supertramp's hit song "Breakfast in America" written by Roger Hodgson.
+The song relies heavily on the music and chorus from Supertramp's hit song "Breakfast in America" written by Roger Hodgson and Rick Davies.
 It peaked at number four on the Billboard Hot 100, number one on the Billboard Mainstream Top 40 radio chart, number three on the UK Singles Chart, and number three on the Canadian Hot 100.

-It was first released in 2005 on The Papercut Chronicles, and re recorded for their album As Cruel as School Children (which was re released on November 4, 2006, with "Cupid's Chokehold" as an additional track).
+It was first released in 2004 on The Papercut Chronicles, and re-recorded for their album As Cruel as School Children (which was re-released on November 4, 2006, with "Cupid's Chokehold" as an additional track).
 There are two music videos for this song, one for each version.

 The second version includes female backing vocals, which are not included in version one.
 The second version of the video does contain the backing vocals of the first video.
 However, the female voice is integrated into the chorus behind Patrick Stump's vocals.
 The song has been featured on Discover and Download and Total Request Live.

 Several versions were produced.
-The most common one features slow tempo and female backing vocals while the other one has a quicker tempo and Patrick Stump doing backing vocals, along with Rand Bellavia (of Ookla the Mok).
-The song won an ASCAP award on April 9, 2008, for being one of the most played songs in ASCAPs repertory from the end of 2006 through the end of 2007.
+The most common one features a slow tempo and female backing vocals while the other one has a quicker tempo and Patrick Stump doing backing vocals, along with Rand Bellavia (of Ookla the Mok).
+The song won an ASCAP award on April 9, 2008, for being one of the most-played songs in the ASCAPs repertory from the end of 2006 through the end of 2007.
 As of September 2011, the song has sold 1,936,000 digital downloads.

+UK happy hardcore producers Darren Styles and Whizzkid covered the song in 2007, this version being simply titled 'Girlfriend', which got an extended release on vinyl in 2009.